theritalin/edu-chain-reetasgames/README.md

 # Getting Started with Reeta's Games

-This project is developed for the Edu-Chain-Hackathon-Semester-2 [https://www.risein.com/bootcamp-details/edu-chain-hackathon-semester-2][Rise In].
+This project is developed for the Edu-Chain-Hackathon-Semester-2 [https://www.risein.com/bootcamp-details/edu-chain-hackathon-semester-2](Rise In).
-Ths project is consist of Educational Games.
-The first one is: Math Game
+This project is consist of Educational Games.
+The first one is: Math Game.
+You can check the game here: [Link](https://reetasgames.vercel.app/#)

 ## Math Game